Origin of Kratom

 In April of 2019, the FDA warned consumers that imported kratom products may face confiscation due to safety concerns.

-Even so, kratom use has remained popular and is still regarded by many as a source of pain relief, anxiety relief, stress relief and even as an aid to decrease symptoms of opioid withdrawal.
+Even so, kratom use has remained popular and is still regarded by many as a source of stress relief.
 However, there is little to no scientific research to back these claims.

 Kratom is mostly found online in many different forms, but can also be found in cafes and bars, marketed as a relaxing tea.